noelenz/eJPT-Course-Notes/Host & Network Penetration Testing /Network-Based Attacks /Network-Based Attacks.md

 Step 9: First, let's create a file (users.txt) and keep all these users

-Content Image

 Now, let's run the hydra tool for brute-forcing the SMB protocol to find the valid password of the provided users.

-Command

-hydra -L users.txt -P /usr/share/metasploit-framework/data/wordlists/unix_passwords.txt demo.ine.local smb
+`hydra -L users.txt -P /usr/share/metasploit-framework/data/wordlists/unix_passwords.txt demo.ine.local smb`

 -L: List of users

 -P: Password list

 demo.ine.local smb: Target Address and Target Protocol

-Content Image

 We have successfully retrieved valid passwords for all three users.